-Over the last century, most Americans have the bad taste of income tax complexity in their throats and a sense general unfairness in their minds.
+Over the last century, most Americans have the bad taste of income tax complexity in their throats and a sense of general unfairness in their minds.
 Every American knows about the high concentrations of wealth in our society and how it includes a hedge on how civil it can remain and still retain the ability to control if not avoid federal tax strategies.
-The aggregate total of American wealth is running short of the funds demanded by the federal, state and local budgets.
-The easy explanation is that American multinational corporations and foreign countries laser-like strategies capturing our markets and evading taxes.
+The aggregate total of American wealth runs short of the funds demanded by our federal, state, and local budgets.
+The easy explanation is that American multinational corporations and foreign countries’ laser-like strategies capture our markets and evade taxes.
 It is more accurate to talk about size because it matters when the triple bottom line folds into the gross domestic product to confront the green new deal.

-The American economy (GDP $19.3T) is larger than the second largest, China ($12T), and the third, Japan or Germany, or the UK and so on combined.
+The American economy (GDP $19.3T) is larger than the second-largest, China ($12T), and the third, Japan (or Germany, or the UK, and so on) combined.
 This can be confirmed annually with online sources such as the World Bank and the CIA World Facts book (graphic below).
-The economies of free markets power based on the availability of value embedded in the ownership of the U. S. dollar.
-In 2010 the Americans held $10 billion of America’s debt but $6 billion was owned by other nations, mutual funds, and commercial banks.
+The economies of free-market power are based on the availability of value embedded in the U. S. dollar ownership.
+In 2010 the Americans held $10 billion of America’s debt, but $6 billion was owned by other nations, mutual funds, and commercial banks.
 The world’s economy depends on a stable dollar.
 That should be worth far more than we realize.
 In 2020 over/under is $22 trillion.
-A lot of zeros my friends $22,000,000,000,000https://data.worldbank.org/share/widget?indicators=NY.GDP.MKTP.CD&locations=US
+A lot of zeros my friends $22,000,000,000,000

 The complexity of these and many other machinations of the power to tax are likely to continue indefinitely and regressively.
-Instead of income, what would happen if there was a tax on the dollar by putting a time limit on its use and therefore its value.
+Instead of income, what would happen if there was a tax on the dollar by putting a time limit on its use and, therefore, its value.
 The depreciation of the dollar is well understood as an econometric exercise.
 For tax reduction purposes, large organizations can accelerate the depreciation of a long list of assets that continue to grow in value.
 What can be done?
 Prove that we are not crazy.
 They are the ones that need a shrink.

 The crazy people are those who want to change the world, but they are ones who do it in denial.
 Since the Sixteenth Amendment, changes in the world require a forceful effort in dealing with the income and tax problem.
-One of those changes most likely to contribute to a force for reform could come from new policies of the Green New Deal (GND – WIKI).
+One of those changes that will be most likely to contribute to reform could come from the new policies of the Green New Deal (GND – WIKI).

 Following the passage of the federal power to tax and a lot of bumps along the way, the practice of keeping inflation controlled became a clear way to manage money in the economy.
-It stripped money of a trade value for gold or silver and replaced it with trust.
+It stripped money of trade value for gold or silver and replaced it with trust.
 It prevents old money from being worth less than new money by a percentage low enough to be overcome by other investments.
 What if that changed?
 How, you ask?
 The loss of trust.

-What if investments in all things not listed as certified GND investment becomes depreciating money?
+What if investments in all things not listed as certified GND investments become depreciating money?
 It will take some time to figure that out, and in this country, we are talking one to three decades.
 We may not have that much time.
 The tax on money transition would bring foreign reserves and dollar transactions capable of funding an entirely new U.S. economy.
-Instead of a tax on income, holding money alone in a non-GND stock or places will pay through planned periods of depreciation.
-Corporations and households that invest in GND directly or indirectly will not pay income tax on anything over, let’s give it a ballpark, of a half billion.
+Instead of an income tax, holding money alone in a non-GND stock or FIRE places will pay through planned periods of depreciation.
+Corporations and households that invest in GND directly or indirectly will not pay income tax on anything over.
+Let’s give it a ballpark of a three-billion.

 The GND and the Triple Bottom Line

-All tax systems tend to stop working well and without attention to reforms will weaken if not destroy, large market economies.
+All tax systems tend to stop working well and without attention to reforms.
+This will weaken, if not destroy, large market economies.
 John Elkington announced his TBL in a June 2018 HBR article (here).
 One sentence sums it up, “Clearly, the Triple Bottom Line has failed to bury the single bottom line paradigm.”
 If this continues, it is trust that looses, and you’ll start looking for other forms of currency and in that world is full of scraps.

-Legislators, government agencies and the owners of great wealth routinely examine the growth of public deficits.
+Legislators, government agencies, and the owners of great wealth routinely examine the growth of public deficits.
 All of them share one demand.
-Use of every known form of wealth protection available and if necessary, invent new ways.
+Use of every known form of wealth protection available and, if necessary, invent new ways.
 The only “new way” left to meet that demand is the dollar.
-The most important asset in the world is American currency and unless new ways are established to use its power better it will, in my opinion, be an asset lost to authoritarian purposes.
+The most important asset in the world is American currency.
+Unless new ways are established to use its power better, it will, in my opinion, be an asset lost to authoritarian purposes.

 The U.N.
-Sustainable Development Goals forecast outlines a conservative estimate of $12 trillion will enter the market for the singular purpose of protecting the health of the planet.
-The improving knowledge of global challenges in climate, fresh water, and food from the oceans, forests, and soils will not stop threats to the lives and well-being of billions of people.
+Sustainable Development Goals forecast outlines a conservative estimate of $12 trillion will enter the market for the singular purpose of protecting the planet’s health.
+Improving awareness of global challenges in climate, freshwater, and food from the oceans, forests, and soils will not stop threats to billions of people’s lives and well-being.

 We see the issue well because we have the Global Reporting Initiative (GRI) out of Amsterdam, Netherlands.
 A subtle but growing use of the Dow Jones Sustainability Indexes (DJSI), and many others.
 Despite clear trade-offs in things like lives saved, nations remaining stable it isn’t working.
 Innovation in renewable energy and reductions in war-like postures and armament spending is not working.
-The acceptance of catastrophic resolution by business and political leadership become “The Grace of God” policies as an excuse for inaction.
-Benchmark progress does not exist, if I want to conquer the world with a billion tons of PEZ with free plastic dispensers, I can thanks to the brilliant manipulations my CFO and her profit targets.
+The acceptance of catastrophic resolution by business and political leadership becomes “The Grace of God” policies as an excuse for inaction.
+Benchmark progress does not exist.
+If I want to conquer the world with a billion tons of PEZ with free plastic dispensers, I can thank my CFO’s brilliant manipulations and her profit targets.

 Getting to System Change in the GND

-Putting a time value on the dollar could put GND and TBL innovation on the fast track as Elkington and many others are pleading.
+Putting a time value on the dollar could put GND, and TBL innovation on the fast track, as Elkington and many others are pleading.
 The lack of a pace and scale for change awaits the radical intent of public policy demand for an improved public good.
-Biosphere overshoot is unacceptable.
+The biosphere overshoot is unacceptable.